dictation-toolbox/natlink/readme.md

 To install:
  - Install Dragon NaturallySpeaking
+ - Install Python (32 bit required), and make sure to check the box to add it to your PATH
- - Install Python (32 bit required) and your desired extra packages (e.g. dragonfly)
+ - Pip install your desired extra packages (e.g. dragonfly)
  - Download and run the Natlink installer.
  - Put a .natlink file in your home directory (see example below)
  - Add your scripts